 This stage comprises of experienced and trained team members, preferably experienced in the function-specific area.
 This is the must requirement because the team will be aware of the pros and cons related to projects and will conclude the short comes from the previous stage.
 This team requires less amount of commitment throughout the production.
-This team is experienced in using six sigma technique, so it detects the defects of the previous team also, all queries are sorted at this stage only before getting transferred to the next belt.
+This team is experienced in using the six sigma technique, so it detects the defects of the previous team; also, all queries are sorted at this stage only before getting transferred to the next belt.

 3. Black belts

 At this level, the team plays a key role in the process.
 The best performer of the previous project leads the project, that’s because he knows all the issues that may impact the performance of the company.
 The leader appointed here must be a minimum of two years given to six sigma execution; this is the matter of the company’s performance, so no risk is taken.
 DMAIC methodology is the approach during the design; they use several methodologies (more than 1) at a time to get the best of the process.
 Trained Six Sigma employees under the black belt category are specialists in problem-solving and good at leadership and team-building skills; these are benefited with raise after the success of the project.